-- 1. All entries must be checked in between 5:00 pm and 8:00 pm, August 3, 2022.
-Late arrivals will be scratched from the show. - 2.
-Poultry must be clean, presentable, and free of pests (lice/mites) at check-in. - 3.
+- 1. Poultry must be clean, presentable, and free of pests (lice/mites) at check-in. - 2.
 The number of cages for each exhibitor will be determined by the committee as space is limited.
-Only exhibitors who help set up can reserve cage locations. - 4.
+Only exhibitors who help set up can reserve cage locations. - 3.
 Exhibitors with any large bird projects such as geese, turkeys, or peacocks are required to bring their own cages.